arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 The ESP32 also exposes the ESP32's data lines, so that you can program the ESP32 directly.
 These data lines are exposed by 3x2 header at the top of the board, or through pads on the bottom side.

 ***Please note that the ESP32 has a default firmware installed, which is set to communicate with the RA4M1 chip.
-Any direct programming of the ESP32 will override that firmware and the communication between the chips may be disrupted until the default firmware is restored ***
+Any direct programming of the ESP32 will override that firmware and the communication between the chips may be disrupted until the default firmware is restored.***

 ![UNO R4 & UNO R3](./assets/UNO-serial.png)